rsmaller/carg/README.md

 ```
 int noDefault = NO_DEFAULT_VALUE;
 ```

+This macro is entirely semantic because it only zero-initializes whatever it is passed into.
+Please assert the respective argument as a required argument if it should not have a default value.

 ### NO_USAGE_STRING
 This macro expands to `""`, or the empty string.
 Its purpose is in `carg_arg_create()` to declare that an argument has no